johan162/themeltspice/README.md

 If the script is updated either by manually by downloading a new version or via `brew upgrade` the script will also update the theme file.
 If there is a difference then the existing theme file will be backed up to `themes.ltt.original`.

 Unfortunately there is no easy (and robust) way to merge potential local additions/deletions to the theme file with an updated distributed theme file in the new version.
-Thisa would require a 3-way merge and it would add a lot of complexity.
+This would require a 3-way merge, and it would add a lot of complexity.
 Very few would need that so the 80/20 rule apply.

 If there are local modification they will have to be manually re-applied in the new theme file.
 An alternative is to send new themes as a suggestion to be included in the official distribution.